jTCode2408/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

 -Use Binary search method.
--find midpoinnt of floors using floor division
+-find midpoinnt of building floors using floor division(//2) -if egg breaks, will have to go lower until doesnt break.
--if egg breaks, go lower and repeat process again until doesnt break.
+-go lower, find mid of lower floors drop.
+If egg breaks, go lower.
+If doesnt break needs to go higher and do same thing.
--if egg doesnt break, go higer and do the same thing(divide, check if breaks from floor on) until egg doesnt break.
+-if egg doesnt break, know I can go higher.
--will keep doing process until highest floor is found(without breaking egg)
+-Go high, find mid, repeat drop process(lower,higher, mid, drop) -will keep doing process until highest floor is found(without breaking egg)

 -Using binary search would be runtime of O(log n)